 Yep, it’s officially here!
 Our summertime heat and humidity will be with us until at least October.
 Now entering my 22nd year as a native Floridian I’ve found the best way to survive our brutal summers is to embrace the inevitable.
 I recommend spending as much time as you can at the beach, on a boat or by the pool and consume plenty of rosé wine to get you through the season.

 Before I get started, let me say a quick word to the “rosé haters.”
 You know who you are… the last time you drank a pink wine was 20 years ago when grandma had a jug of white Zinfandel on the holiday table.
-Well those days are long gone.
+Well, those days are long gone.
 Sure white Zinfandel still exists but sales continue to decline while the sales of dry, seriously made rosé wines have skyrocketed in recent years.

-French rosé (especially those from Provence) are the driving force behind today’s pink popularity, but Italy should not be overlooked as a source of delicious rosé wine as well.
+French rosés (especially those from Provence) are the driving force behind today’s pink popularity, but Italy should not be overlooked as a source of delicious rosé wine as well.
 One of my new favorites comes to us from the sun-drenched, hillside vineyards of Calabria.
 The Ippolito family with over 160 years of history is the oldest winery in Calabria.
 They specialize in producing wines from indigenous grape varieties.
-Only reason I mention that is I’ll bet you never had a rosé made with 100% Gaglioppo?
+The only reason I mention that is I’ll bet you never had a rosé made with 100% Gaglioppo?

 The Ippolito Mabilia Ciro Rosé ($13) is a refreshing, complex wine with loads of flavor and zippy acidity.
 The great Italian wine scholar Ian D’Agata described the wine as follows; “Deep pink.
 Red fruits, iron, violet and tobacco on the perfumed nose.
 Juicy, spicy and ripe offering noteworthy inner-mouth perfume and superb balance to the intense raspberry and violet flavors.
 Finishes long and mineral.
-Outstanding rosato showcasing just how suited Gaglioppo is to making pink wine.”
+Outstanding Rosato showcasing just how suited Gaglioppo is to making pink wine.”
 91pts.

-Enjoy this fresh, delicate and persistent rosé with garlicky tapenade, lemony mussels and shrimp, or herbed goat cheese chicken.
+Enjoy this fresh, delicate and persistent rosé with garlicky tapenade, lemony mussels, and shrimp, or herbed goat cheese chicken.

 Paul Quaglini, ABC Fine Wine & Spirits Wine & Spirits Supervisor